ethersphere/SWIPs/SWIPs/swip-mantaray-1_0.md

 Each separate part of the data-structure has been made for fitting into 32 byte segments in order to perform inclusion proof on that easily.

 The structure of the `nodeMetadata` and the `forkMetadata` are stringified JSON objects as in the current version.
-Obviously, it is not the best solution to store effectively any metadata, but it may require to introduce a new data-structure which satisfies also the 32 byte segments requirement and else.
+Obviously, it is not the best solution to store metadata effectively, it may require the introduction of a new data-structure and its canonical serialisation format  that offer provability.
-Because of this, it seems the best to elaborate the metadata structure in a separate SWIP that can be employed in the following Mantaray version `1.1`.
+We are planning to elaborate this on mantaray version `1.1`.

 The `forkMetadata` and the corresponding fork's `nodeMetadata` can be intentionally **different metadata**.
-At in-memory representation, `nodeMetadata` and `forkMetadata` can be retrieved separately, but also can be retrieved together by merging, where `forkMetadata` is superior of `nodeMetadata` at key collision by default, but optionally it can be set the other way around.
+At in-memory representation, `nodeMetadata` and `forkMetadata` can be retrieved separately or merged with `forkMetadata` that is superior of `nodeMetadata` at key collision.
+The latter feature is useful if, for example, one wants to override the MIME type of an existing mantaray node because of a different way of displaying content.

 Nevertheless, the `forkMetadata` and the corresponding fork's `nodeMetadata` can be intentionally the **same metadata** which is provable by inclusion proof.
 In this case, if fork has `nodeMetadata` and it has changed, then the corresponding parent's `forkMetadata` has to be updated __on saving__, and vice versa.

 ## Backwards Compatibility
 <!--All SWIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The SWIP must explain how the author proposes to deal with these incompatibilities.
 SWIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->
-- instead of the designated `/` mantaray node which is used for setting `website-index-document`, the node can have [nodeMetadata](((wYiUD26Ek))) that consists of the same metadata
+- instead of the designated `/` mantaray node which is used for setting `website-index-document`, the node can have `nodeMetadata` that consists of the same information
 - how to get `nodeType` values on `mantaray:1.0` node
   - value
     - `hasEntry` flag is 1
   - edge
     - `edge` flag is 1
   - withPathSeparator
     - couldn't identify what was its role before
   - withMetadata
     - `nodeMetadata`'s length is greater than 0 OR
     - parent node sets its metadata if `forkMetadataSegmentSize` is greater than 0
 - the `addFork` and `removeFork` interfaces remain the same.
 - obfuscation key handling method remains the same, but for every new mantaray node should have different `obfuscationKey` than its parent if the `obfuscationKey != zeroBytes`